 - Note that the online training program is recommended, but not required, to take the exam.

-- Pay your exam fee and schedule your independently proctored exam with AMP.
+- Pay your exam fee and schedule your independently proctored exam with ISP.

 Education and Experience